mskutta/mskutta.github.io/_posts/2018-09-28-sitecore-how-to-export-media-from-sitecore-6-with-powershell.md

 ## Step-by-step guide

 1. Install “Sitecore PowerShell Extensions-2.8.zip” https://marketplace.sitecore.net/Modules/Sitecore_PowerShell_console.aspx
-1. After install, when prompted restart your Sitecore Instance
+1. After install, when prompted, restart your Sitecore Instance.
-1. Open Content Editor and navigate to Media Library in Content Editor Tree
+1. Open Content Editor and navigate to Media Library in Content Editor Tree.
-1. Right Click → Scripts → Zip and Download and download will begin
+1. Right Click → Scripts → Zip and Download, and download will begin.
-1. Wait for it to finish, and you'll be able to find your zipped file in the Data Directory of the Application
+1. Wait for it to finish, and you'll be able to find your zipped file in the Data Directory of the Application.

-> Note- Spaces will be replace with "%20" in exported files so you may need a way to rename files to replace with spaces.
+> Note: Spaces will be replace with "%20" in exported files, so you may need a way to rename files to replace with spaces.
 Ideally with a Powershell script.